andrie/shimmer/README.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)

-The `shimmer` package contains a discrete event simulation that explores how `shiny` processes behave at scale, typically orchestrated by RStudio Connect or Shiny Server Pro.
+The `shimmer` package contains a discrete event simulation that explores how `shiny` processes behave at scale, typically orchestrated by *RStudio Connect* or *Shiny Server Pro*.

-The underlying infrastructure of the simulation is provided by the `simmer` package for discrete event simulations provides.
+The underlying infrastructure of the simulation is provided by the `simmer` package (for discrete event simulations).
 In other words, `shimmer` simulates Shiny app scaling using the `simmer` simulation framework.

 ## Installation